Lelezinski/buffer-overflow-demo/readme.md

 # Buffer Overflow Attack: Privilege Escalation

 *Operating Systems for Embedded Systems A.Y.
-2022/23 group project: a Priviledge Escalation demonstration exploiting Buffer Overflow.*
+2022/23 group project: a Privilege Escalation demonstration exploiting Buffer Overflow.*

 ## What is a Buffer Overflow